 In the early stages of application development, when you’re building a proof-of-concept, or a demo app for your investors, focusing on UX/UI might not be your top priority.
 It’s understandable, the budget might be tight, there’s a lot of development to be done and it’s more important to show that your idea works.
 But you will need to work on that eventually (Want to find out when?
 Check out this article - When is it a good time to optimise the UX of you app?).

-So even If there were just the frontend or backend developers engaged in the project and no UX/UI expert, it’s never too late for that!
-Below you will find one of the real use cases that we handled here in Selleo’s UX team.
+So even If there were just the frontend developers engaged in the project and no UX/UI expert, it’s never too late for that!
+Below you will find one of the real case study of complex forms that we handled here in Selleo’s UX team.

 What you’re seeing in front of you is a screenshot from a system for adding parking spots, operating across the country.
 It could use a custom design instead of the default framework style, but most of all, let's take a look at what can we improve UX-wise.
 To start the process, there’s a couple of questions that we can ask ourselves:

 As you can see there is a ‘required’ star next to almost every field.
 Maybe we don’t really need that many in the first place.
 It might be how the database structure looks like and the data needs to be saved there, but it does not mean that we should get it all by users’ manual input.
 Which brings us to the second question...

 2. Do all the fields need to be there?

 This is the most important one.
 How much input do we really need?
 Let’s break our case down one by one:

 - Description - if the area is hard to get, or not available regularly we need to be able to show that.
 This one stays